Saturday, December 07, 2013

 Tour of Pahang - Crystal House in Sg.
 Lembing

-Mr Lee Yon, an ex-miner at Paching Quarry who has an avid interest in collecting unique crystalline stones could not have imagined that his hobby would make him a well known personality in Sg.
-Lembing.
+Mr Lee Yon, a former miner at the Paching Quarry with a deep passion for collecting unique crystalline stones, never imagined that his hobby would one day make him a well-known personality in Sungai Lembing.

 Tour of Pahang - San Sui in Sg.
 Lembing

-The most spoken two Chinese words among traders promoting their food items and products in Sg.
-Lembing are san sui (山水) or mountain spring water - san sui tau fu, san sui soya bean drink, san sui noodles, san sui jelly......... the list goes on.
+If there are two Chinese words you’ll hear most often among traders and food vendors in Sungai Lembing, they are undoubtedly "san sui" (山水) - meaning mountain spring water.
+Nearly every food product in town proudly carries this label: san sui tau fu, san sui soya bean drink, san sui noodles, san sui jelly - and the list goes on.

 Breakfast in the food court.